Hotel Regency

 We Love

-• Breakfast in the inner garden courtyard under the magnolia trees — Florence quietness rare in any city-centre hotel
+• Breakfast in the walled garden courtyard under the magnolia trees — a quietness almost no city-centre Florence hotel can offer, two streets from Sant'Ambrogio market.

-• Chef Claudio Lopopolo's Relais Le Jardin tasting menus in the Veranda Room — Tuscan tradition reinterpreted, Tuesday-Saturday dinners
+• Chef Claudio Lopopolo's tasting menus at Relais Le Jardin, Tuesday to Saturday in the Veranda Room — Tuscan foundations, contemporary technique, the garden beyond the glass.

 Key Features